Choose your language

 Limit to hostnames

-hostnames or regex patterns
+Hostnames or regex patterns

 User's computer only needs to match ANY ONE of the defined hostnames